Puccinia poarum

-Puccinia poarum, the coltsfoot gall rust or meadow grass rust, is a plant pathogen.
+Puccinia poarum, a species of fungus, known as the coltsfoot gall rust, or meadow grass rust, is a plant pathogen.
 This fungal parasite forms a yellow to orange gall, 1–2 cm in diameter, on the underside of leaves of coltsfoot (Tussilago farfara).
-It also infects, but does not gall grasses of the family Poaceae.
+It also infects but does not gall grasses of the family Poaceae.
 P. poarum is a genetically diverse species that has been reported on at least seventy plant hosts.
+It was originally found on Poa fertilis and Poa nemoralis in Denmark in 1877.

 Characteristics

-On Tussilago farfara (coltsfoot), infection by P. poarum results in large, circular, yellow or orange-red spots that protrude from the undersides of the leaves,.
-The spots often have a purple margin and sometimes a central hole.
+On Tussilago farfara (coltsfoot), infection by P. poarum results in large, circular, yellow or orange-red spots that protrude from the undersides of the leaves.
+The spots often have a purple margin, and sometimes a central hole.
 On the lower leaf surface, 20-30 cup-shaped aecia of the fungus form on each gall.
 On the upper surface of the leaf, infection results in a yellow circle with no swelling.
-Spermogonia) may also be present.
-On T. farfara the rust is necrotrophic, obtaining nutrients from dead cells and tissues of the plant.
+Spermogonia may also be present.
+On Tussilago farfara, the rust is necrotrophic, obtaining nutrients from dead cells and plant tissues.

 Identification

-Puccinia poarum may be confused with a different rust on T. farfara (coltsfoot), Coleosporium tussilaginis.
-Coleosporium tussilaginis usually appears later in the season, does not form galls or aecia, but instead forms diffuse uredinia with powdery orange spores on the lower leaf surface; it is less obvious on the upper leaf surface and lacks the purple margin and central hole characteristic of P. poarum.
+Puccinia poarum may be confused with a different rust on Tussilago farfara (coltsfoot), Coleosporium tussilaginis.
+Coleosporium tussilaginis usually appears later in the season and does not form galls or aecia, but instead forms diffuse uredinia with powdery orange spores on the lower leaf surface; it is less obvious on the upper leaf surface, and lacks the purple margin and central hole characteristic of P. poarum.